 Press Tab to display all available commands.

 Press Enter to display all available commands along with a short explanation.

-If a password error occurs, the protection system will be activated.
 To view the policy setting on the Gcap, use the show bruteforce-protection command.
-After a certain number of failures, the account will be locked.

 To unlock it: either wait, or use the system unlock command with a higher privilege level account.